Deriving the non-perturbative gravitational dual of quantum Liouville theory from BCFT operator algebra: Sum over geometries from strange correlator

-where $V(\theta_1,\theta_2,\theta_3,\theta_4,\theta_5,\theta_6) $ is the volume of a hyperbolic tetrahedron with dihedral angles $ 0\le \theta_i \le \pi$.
+where $V(\theta_1,\theta_2,\theta_3,\theta_4,\theta_5,\theta_6) $ is the volume of a hyperbolic tetrahedron\footnote{More accurately, it is discussed in detail that the tetrahedron is actually a ``truncated hyperideal tetrahedron''\cite{liu2025,Liu:2025tzv,Hartman:2025cyj, Hartman:2025ula}.
+This slightly changes the corner region of the tetrahedra where they are regulated, but does not alter most of the discussion in the current paper.} with dihedral angles $ 0\le \theta_i \le \pi$.
 This corresponds to $\alpha_i = \theta_i/(2\pi b)$, and thus $ P_{i} = i Q/2 - i \theta_i/(2\pi b)$ i.e. $P_i$ is purely imaginary and in some very limited range.
-This seems very far from where we are computing the 6j symbols for Liouville theory, in which $P_i$ is real and positive, and that they can take very large values.
+This seems very far from where we are computing the $6j$ symbols for Liouville theory, in which $P_i$ is real and positive, and that they can take very large values.
 Therefore, we would like to interpret $P_i$ as parametrising the geodesic distance somehow, rather than dihedral angles of a tetrahedron.
 To do so, we note that there is a very interesting formula that expresses the volume of a hyperbolic tetrahedron in terms of its geodesic edge lengths rather than dihedral angles \cite{murakami2004volume}:

 where $V(\theta_1,\theta_2,\theta_3,\theta_4,\theta_5,\theta_6)$ is the volume $\textrm{Vol}(T)$ of the hyperbolic tetrahedron $T$ as a function of its diheral angles, and $V( \pi - i l_4, \pi - i l_5 , \pi -i l_6 , \pi - i l_1, \pi - i l_2, \pi - i l_3) $ is the same function with complex input variables.
 Here, $l_i$ is the geodesic length of the same edge where the dihedral angle $\theta_i$ is defined in the given tetrahedron.
 In fact \cite{murakami2004volume}, \be \theta_i = 2\partial_{l_i} V_l \qquad \textrm{mod} \,\, 2\pi. \ee